-Preparation for certain capital markets transactions can be onerous.
-This is especially true for an Initial Public Offering (IPO) on the stock market.
+Preparation for capital markets transactions can be onerous.
+The transactions can deliver huge benefits but not without careful and thorough preparation.
 Preparing well in advance will help to:

 - Identify and resolve potential issues early

 - Reduce pressure on management at the time of IPO

 - Ensure that the company is in a position to undertake an IPO at short notice when market conditions are optimal.

 We will provide you with an IPO readiness review.
 This is a free of charge assessment of how prepared your company is for a future IPO, with a particular focus on the accounting and financial aspects.
 The review will provide your Board and its advisers with an indication of practical steps that should be taken to assist a future IPO process.